 Linda Lawry is the Director of International Wine Center in New York.
 She is the primary lecturer for the WSET Level 3 Advanced Course, and a specialist lecturer for WSET Level 4 Diploma.
 Her affiliation with International Wine Center began in 1985.

-She is also an adjunct instructor at New York University, Department of Nutrition and Food Studies, where she has taught the Beverages Course for the past 10 years.
+She had been an adjunct instructor at New York University, Department of Nutrition and Food Studies, where she taught the Beverages Course for 15 years.

 Linda was the Director of the New York Office of Wine Institute, the trade organization that represents the wines of California.
 She has lectured widely and has been a judge in many wine competitions.
 She is a trained chef, with a Certificate with Honors from the New York Restaurant School.